TL-System/ns.py/README.md

 ## Current Examples (in increasing levels of complexity)

 * `basic.py`: A basic example that connects two packet generators to a network wire with a propagation delay distribution, and then to a packet sink.
-It showcases `PacketDistGenerator`, `PacketSink`, and `Wire`.
+It showcases `DistPacketGenerator`, `PacketSink`, and `Wire`.

 * `overloaded_switch.py`: an example that contains a packet generator connected to a downstream switch port, which is then connected to a packet sink.
-It showcases `PacketDistGenerator`, `PacketSink`, and `Port`.
+It showcases `DistPacketGenerator`, `PacketSink`, and `Port`.

 * `mm1.py`: this example shows how to simulate a port with exponential packet inter-arrival times and exponentially distributed packet sizes.
-It showcases `PacketDistGenerator`, `PacketSink`, `Port`, and `PortMonitor`.
+It showcases `DistPacketGenerator`, `PacketSink`, `Port`, and `PortMonitor`.

 * `token_bucket.py`: this example creates a traffic shaper whose bucket size is the same as the packet size, and whose bucket rate is one half the input packet rate.
-It showcases `PacketDistGenerator`, `PacketSink`, and `TokenBucketShaper`.
+It showcases `DistPacketGenerator`, `PacketSink`, and `TokenBucketShaper`.

 * `two_rate_token_bucket.py`: this example creates a two-rate three-color traffic shaper.
-It showcases `PacketDistGenerator`, `PacketSink`, and `TwoRateTokenBucketShaper`.
+It showcases `DistPacketGenerator`, `PacketSink`, and `TwoRateTokenBucketShaper`.

 * `wfq.py`: this example shows how to use the Weighted Fair Queueing (WFQ) scheduler, and how to use a server monitor to record performance statistics with a finer granularity using a sampling distribution.
-It showcases `PacketDistGenerator`, `PacketSink`, `Splitter`, `WFQServer`, and `ServerMonitor`.
+It showcases `DistPacketGenerator`, `PacketSink`, `Splitter`, `WFQServer`, and `ServerMonitor`.

 * `virtual_clock.py`: this example shows how to use the Virtual Clock scheduler, and how to use a server monitor to record performance statistics with a finer granularity using a sampling distribution.
-It showcases `PacketDistGenerator`, `PacketSink`, `Splitter`, `VirtualClockQServer`, and `ServerMonitor`.
+It showcases `DistPacketGenerator`, `PacketSink`, `Splitter`, `VirtualClockQServer`, and `ServerMonitor`.

 * `drr.py`: this example shows how to use the Deficit Round Robin (DRR) scheduler.
-It showcases `PacketDistGenerator`, `PacketSink`, `Splitter` and `DRRServer`.
+It showcases `DistPacketGenerator`, `PacketSink`, `Splitter` and `DRRServer`.

 * `red_wfq.py`: this example shows how to combine a Random Early Detection (RED) buffer (or a tail-drop buffer) and a WFQ server.
 The RED or tail-drop buffer serves as an upstream input buffer, configured to recognize that its downstream element has a zero-buffer configuration.
 The WFQ server is initialized with zero buffering as the downstream element after the RED or tail-drop buffer.
 Packets will be dropped when the downstream WFQ server is the bottleneck.
-It showcases `PacketDistGenerator`, `PacketSink`, `Port`, `REDPort`, `WFQServer`, and `Splitter`, as well as how `zero_buffer` and `zero_downstream_buffer` can be used to construct more complex network elements using elementary elements.
+It showcases `DistPacketGenerator`, `PacketSink`, `Port`, `REDPort`, `WFQServer`, and `Splitter`, as well as how `zero_buffer` and `zero_downstream_buffer` can be used to construct more complex network elements using elementary elements.

 * `fattree_fifo.py`: an example that shows how to construct and use a FatTree topology for network flow simulation.
-It showcases `PacketDistGenerator`, `PacketSink`, and `SimplePacketSwitch`.
+It showcases `DistPacketGenerator`, `PacketSink`, and `SimplePacketSwitch`.

 ## Writing New Network Components